BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 However, CBOR can encode negative integers as low as CBOR_NEGATIVE_INT_MAX, which is -2^64 (two's complement: 0x10000000000000000, CBOR: 0x3BFFFFFFFFFFFFFFFF).
 Negative integers in the range [CBOR_NEGATIVE_INT_MAX ...
 STANDARD_NEGATIVE_INT_MAX - 1] would require 65 bits, and are thus not representable in machine-sized integers.

 Because of this incompatibility between the CBOR and standard representations, dCBOR disallows encoding negative integer values in the range [CBOR_NEGATIVE_INT_MAX ...
 STANDARD_NEGATIVE_INT_MAX - 1]: conformant encoders MUST never encode these values and conformant decoders MUST reject these values as invalid.

-Implementations that support BIGNUM are able to encode and decode these values as BIGNUM.

 # Application Level